B.A., magna cum laude, and B.S., magna cum laude, New Mexico State University, 1972

 Anne Enquist has been a member of the legal writing faculty and the Writing Advisor at Seattle University School of Law since 1980.
-She also serves as the Director of Seattle University's nationally ranked legal writing program.
+She has served as the Director of Seattle University's nationally ranked legal writing program.
 As the Writing Advisor, she works one-on-one with law students on their legal writing.
 She has a B.A. and B.S. (both magna cum laude) from New Mexico State University and a M.A.T. from University of Washington.
 She has served on the national Board of Directors of the Legal Writing Institute, and in 2007, she received the American Association of Law School's Legal Writing Section award.
 Her research and scholarly interests concern all areas of legal writing, particularly diagnosing student writing ability, critiquing law students' writing, and writing issues that affect ESL law students.

 Anne M. Enquist and Laurel Currie Oates, Just Writing: Grammar, Punctuation, and Style for Legal Writers, Fourth Edition (Wolters Kluwer 2014).

 Anne M. Enquist et al., From Both Sides Now: The Job Talk's Role in Matching Candidates and Law Schools, 42 Toledo L. Rev. 619 (2011).

 Laurel Currie Oates and Anne M. Enquist, The Legal Writing Handbook, Sixth Edition (Wolters Kluwer 2014).